BoLS logo Today's Tabletop & RPG News

 Advertisement

-After three months, it’s time to look back at Warhammer 40K’s 10th Edition launch, and what went right and wrong with it.
+After three months, it’s time to look back at Warhammer 40K’s 10th Edition launch and what went right and wrong with it.

 Warhammer 40,000 10th Edition has been out for a few months now.
-We’ve gotten the first Codex of the edition (hi Tyranids!) and the second one (Space Marines) is on the way soon.
+We’ve got the first Codex of the edition (hi Tyranids!), and the second one (Space Marines) is on the way soon.
 We are clearly past the initial launch and now firmly into the new edition.
 I think now is a good time to take a look back at the 10th Edition launch and what was done right and wrong with it.
-Any launch like this is something to learn from and improve on.
-From my perspective as someone whose played every edition of 40k since 2nd, the 10th Edition launch was the shakiest edition launch we’ve ever had.
-So lets take a look at why.

-The Marketing Lead Up – The Good
+The 10th Edition Launch: The Marketing Lead-Up – The Good

-10th Edition had a decently long lead up with a few months of teasers and news drops.
+10th Edition had a decently long lead-up with a few months of teasers and news drops.
 This is something GW has improved on massively in the past few years.
-In a number of older Editions you would hear basically nothing about what was coming, with very few teasers.
-GW played things very well, building a steady, continuous drumbeat of information and builing up interest for months.
-In addition, GW has gotten much better about sharing info with news sites.
-A number of of news sites got advanced access to rules and teasers allowing for independent reviews and commentary.
-This is not just good for consumer information, but from a marketing standpoints.
-These were all good moves on GW’s part.
+In a number of older editions, you would hear basically nothing about what was coming, with very few teasers.
+GW played things very well, building a steady, continuous drumbeat of information and building up interest for months.

-The Marketing Lead Up – The Bad
+The 10th Edition Launch: The Marketing Lead-Up – The Bad

-However there were a couple issues with the this process that I think it’s important to point out.
-The first has to do with leaks.
-Now this might not matter to a lot of people as a reader, but it does matter to websites.
-10th Edition had a fair number of leaks, with rules and pages of the books getting out way ahead of time.
-When GW sends a news site an advanced copy of something there is an embargo date, and before that date you can’t talk about what you’ve been sent.
+When GW sends a news site an advanced copy of something, there is an embargo date, and before that date, you can’t talk about what you’ve been sent.
 Because of the leaks, illegitimate sites could often break news well before media sites that followed the rules could.
-This left media sites that try to follow the rules at a disadvantage which isn’t great.
+This left media sites that try to follow the rules at a disadvantage, which isn’t great.
 GW needs to work on this.

 The New Boxes Are Bad For Newcomers